usd-wg/assets/README.md

 The GitHub repository is only half the story: much of the value this working group provides is in the monthly sync where folks present schema, discuss asset/pipeline problems, and share plans for this repository -- please consider joining!

+## Web Catalog

+You can browse and preview the assets in this repository live in the online [Web Catalog](https://usd-assets.needle.tools/), which renders the USD assets using USD-WASM.

 ## What's in this Repo?

 The repository is roughly structure into three buckets: documentation, test assets, and full assets.